 "The operator is to be seated on a chair, a little higher than that of the patient.
 The eyes naturally turning towards the light, he is to place the head of the patient obliquely to a window; so that the eye to be operated upon may be inclined towards the outer angle of the orbit.
 This position of the eye will enable the operator to bring out the knife, on the inner side of the cornea, opposite to the part where it pierces this tunic, more exactly than he would otherwise be able to do.
-The operator is to rest his right foot on a stool, placed near the patient, that his knee may be raised high enough to support the right elbow, and to bring the hand with which he holds the knife, to a level with the eye on which he is to operate: (this direction I think unnecessary if the operator have a steady hand.)
-He is then to take the cornea knife in his right hand, if it be the left eye on which he is to operate, and, vice versa, in the left hand, if it be the right eye.
+The operator is to rest his right foot on a stool, placed near the patient, that his knee may be raised high enough to support the right elbow, and to bring the hand with which he holds the knife, to a level with the eye on which he is to operate : (this direction I think unnecessary if the operator have a steady hand.)
+He is then to take the cornea knife in his right hand, if it be the left eye on which he is to operate, and, vicê versû, in the left hand, if it be the right eye.
 The knife is to be held like a pen in writing, and his hand is to rest steadily on the outer side of the eye, with the little finger, separated a little from the rest, on the edge of the orbit.
 In this position he is to wait, without any hurry to begin the incision, until the eye which is usually very much agitated by the preparations for the operation, becomes perfectly still.
-This always takes place within a few seconds of time; and, therefore, as I have already fully expressed myself on this subject, every instrument invented to fix it is useless.
+This always takes place within a few 46 VOL. J.

+seconds of time; and, therefore, as I have already fully expressed myself on this subject, every instrument invented to fix it is useless.

-"When the eye is still and so turned towards the outer angle of the orbit, that the inner and inferior part of the cornea, through which the point of the instrument is to come out, may be distinctly seen, the operator is to plunge the knife into the upper and outer part of the tunic, a quarter of a line distant from the sclerotica, in such a direction, that it may pass obliquely from above, downwards, parallel to the plane of the iris.
-At the same time, the operator must depress the lower lid with his fore and middle fingers, which are to be kept a little distant one from the other, and must take the greatest care to avoid all pressure on the globe, which is to be left perfectly free, as the surest way to diminish its power of moving.†
+"When the eye is still and so turned towards the outer angle of the orbit, that the inner and inferior part of the cornea, through which the point of the instrument is to come out, may be distinctly seen, the operator is to plunge the knife into the upper and outer part of the tunic, a quarter of a line distant from the sclerotica, in such a direction, that it may pass obliquely from above downwards, parallel to the plane of the iris.
+At the same time, the operator must depress the lower lid with his fore and middle fingers, which are to be kept a little distant one from the other, and must take the greatest care to avoid all pressure on the globe, which is to be left perfectly free, as the surest way to diminish its power of moving.

-"When the point of the knife has proceeded so far as to be opposite to the pupil, it is to be dipped into this aperture, by a slight motion of the hand forward, in order to puncture the capsule of the crystalline; and then by another slight motion, contrary to the former, it must be withdrawn from the pupil, and, passing through the anterior chamber, must be brought out near the inferior part of the cornea, a little inclined to the inner angle, and at the same distance from the sclerotica, as when it pierced the cornea above.
-If the knife has been well-directed, and the fore and middle fingers of the hand opposite to that which holds the instrument, have been pro-
+"When the point of the knife has proceeded so far as to be opposite to the pupil, it is to be dipped into this aperture, by a slight motion of the hand forward, in order to puncture the capsule of the chrystalline ;† and then by another slight motion, contrary to the former, it must be withdrawn from the pupil, and, passing through the anterior chamber, must be brought out near the inferior part of the cornea, a little inclined to the inner angle, and at the same distance from the sclerotica, as when it pierced the cornea above.
+If the knife has been well-directed, and the fore and middle fingers of the hand opposite to that which holds the instrument, have been properly applied, the section of the cornea, thus completed, will be found sufficiently large; its shape will be semi-circular; and it will be quite near enough to the margin of the sclerotica."
+(WENZEL.)